Stegoo/angular-google-adsense/README.md

 ```javascript
 angular.module('app', ['angular-google-adsense']);
 ```
-There is no need to include to adsense lib, the directive takes care of it and include it (async) only when it is needed.
+There is no need to include the adsense lib yourself, the directive takes care of it and include it (async) only when it is needed.

 ### Use the directive in your html file :